 - If medically able to tolerate a face-covering, wear a mask for the entire duration of the event.

-The full schedule and performances will be revealed in December, but we expect it will be a grand return — especially compared to last year’s quite empty celebration!
+The full schedule and performances have still not been revealed, but we expect it will be a grand return — especially compared to last year’s quite empty celebration!

 As usual, there are no tickets or reservations — just first come, first served for standing room.